-The reconfiguration costs are small enough so that the two reconfigurations are hardly visible in the video.
+The reconfiguration costs are small enough so that the two reconfigurations are hardly visible when viewing the output video stream.
 This case study shows that RDF can be used to design easily adaptive image processing that can maintain the throughput at a desired value even with dynamic resolution changes.